-Qanat rehabilitation aims to increase the water flow of qanats and revive the traditional knowledge about this technology in order to preserve it for and hand it over to future generations.
-[18] Taking this definition into account, and considering the socio-cultural roles of universities, rehabilitation of Tehran University Qanat that is intersecting with three important education centres can help achieve this purpose.
+Qanat rehabilitation aims to increase the water flow of qanats and revive the traditional knowledge about this technology to preserve it for and deliver it to the future generations [19].
+Taking this definition into account, and considering the socio-cultural roles of universities, rehabilitation of Tehran University Qanat that is intersecting with three important education centres can aid in achieving this purpose.

-Safeguarding this qanat helps protect the local technology and the cultural identity of its social context.
+Safeguarding this qanat helps to protect the local technology and cultural identity of its social context.
 Moreover, it can be an inception for increasing the awareness about the importance of qanats, their impacts on the urban areas, and the significance of sustainable watering structures in the arid regions of the Iranian Plateau.
-Finally, if Tehran University as an active organisation in the culture and education arena tries to persuade state organisations to include the network of qanats in the Master Plan of Tehran, the path to having a sustainable city will be paved.
+Finally, if Tehran University as an active organisation in the culture and education arena, endeavours to persuade the state organisations to include the network of qanats in the Master Plan of Tehran, the path to having a sustainable city will be paved.